gbanc/postgres_vector_benchmark/README.md

 The default Postgresql package comes with cube, but limited to 100 dimensions.
 In order to increase the limit, we need to edit cubedata.h and recompile.
 Instruction on how to do that can be found here: https://stackoverflow.com/questions/53958843/there-is-no-cubedata-h-and-contrib-directory-in-postgresql
-To save us the trouble, we use docker-compose as detailed in the next section.
+To save us the trouble, we instead use docker-compose as detailed in the next section.
 1. Install postgres and start postgres server
     - Linux
     `sudo systemctl start postgres`